koopa31/SegSRGAN/README.md

 #### Options for continuing a training from set of weights :

 > * **init_epoch** (integer): number of the first epoch which will be considered during the continued training (e.g., 21 if the weights given were those obtained at the end of the 20th epoch).
-This is mainly useful for writing the weights in the same folder as the training which is continued.
+This is mainly useful to write the weights in the same folder as the training which is continued.
 Warning – The number of epochs of the remaining training is then epoch − initepoch +1.
-> * **weights** (string): path to the saved weights from which the training will continue.
+> * **weights** (string): path to the saved weights from which the training will be continued.

 #### Options for data augmentation :

-> * **percent_val_max**: multiplicative value that gives the ratio of the maximal value of the image, for defining the standard deviation of the additive Gaussian noise.
+> * **percent_val_max**: multiplicative value that gives the ratio of the maximal value of the image, to define the standard deviation of the additive Gaussian noise.
 For instance, a value of $0.03$ means that $\sigma = 0.03 \max(X)$ where $\max(X)$ is the maximal value of the image $X$.
 > * **contrast_max**: controls the modification of contrast of each image.
 For instance, a value of 0.4 means that at each epoch, each image will be set to a power uniformly drawn between 0.6 and 1.4.

 ## Perform a segmentation :

-Two way are available to perform segmentation :
+Two ways are available to perform the segmentation :
-* In command line (mainly usefull to process several segmentation)
+* In command-lines (mainly useful to process several segmentations)
 * Using a python function.

 ### Python function :